arinbaruah/capital_delivery_model_analysis/README.md

 The ongoing project aimed at optimizing the infrastructure capital delivery model through exploratory data analysis and implementing forecasting techniques draws guidance from the department of Business and Econometrics, Monash University and Major Capital Delivery, Melbourne Water Corporation.
 This partnership leverages Monash University’s expertise in data analysis and forecasting with Melbourne Water Corporation’s extensive infrastructure and inknowledge to enhance project delivery efficiency and accuracy.

+# License

+This repository is licensed under Creative Commons Legal Code CC0 1.0 Universal and can be referred to [here](https://github.com/arinbaruah/capital_delivery_model_analysis/blob/main/LICENSE).

 # Background 🕵🏻‍♀️

 The Capital Delivery Model is crucial for optimizing project management within the water industry.
 It provides a structured approach to engaging project personnel and service providers, ensuring efficient project execution and successful timely outcomes.
 However, designing and reviewing such a model presents significant challenges, including managing external partnerships along with their risks, rising project costs, and securing approvals from higher authorities for timely approvals.